moinkatja/Planer/README.md

 # Planer
-A Bootstrap Project, Udemy Course by Colt Steele
+A Bootstrap Project, based on the Udemy Course by Colt Steele